xeyess/SchAheadule/README.md

 # SchAheadule
  An android app that utilises scraping to retrieve times for certain pages.
- Specifically, set to scrape exam timetables from Swinburne.
+ Specifically, set to scrape exam timetables from Swinburne for an assignment.